Coronavirus and Travel Safety

 In the US and Canada

-Canadian Society for International Health w www.csih.org.
+Canadian Society for International Health csih.org.
 Extensive list of travel health centres in Canada.

-CDC w www.cdc.gov.
+CDC cdc.gov.
 Official US government public health agency, with good travel-health information.

-International Society for Travel Medicine w www.istm.org.
+International Society for Travel Medicine istm.org.
 A full list of clinics worldwide specializing in travel health.

 In Australia, New Zealand and South Africa

-Netcare Travel Clinics w www.travelclinic.co.za.
+Netcare Travel Clinics www.travelclinic.co.za/.
 Travel clinics in South Africa.

-Travellers’ Medical & Vaccination Centre w www.tmvc.com.au.
+Travellers’ Medical & Vaccination Centre tmvc.com.au.
 Website lists travellers’ medical and vaccination centres throughout Australia and New Zealand.

-China is a realtively safe place to travel, though traffic accidents, respiratory infections, petty theft and transport delays are all fairly common occurences – meaning that it’s sensible to ensure you’ve arranged some form of travel insurance before leaving home.
+China is a relatively safe place to travel, though traffic accidents, respiratory infections, petty theft and transport delays are all fairly common occurrences – meaning that it’s sensible to ensure you’ve arranged some form of travel insurance before leaving home.

-All large hotels have business centres where you can get online, but this is expensive, especially in the classier places (around ¥30/hr).
+Having said this, since 2010 you’ve been required to show a Chinese ID card before being allowed to use a net bar – obviously impossible for most tourists.
+In some places this rule is strictly enforced; elsewhere nobody cares, or you’ll be handed a fake ID at the front counter which will allow you to sign on.
+It’s best not to rely on them: all large hotels have business centres where you can get online, but this is expensive, especially in the classier places (around ¥30/hr).
 Better value are the backpacker hostels, where getting online costs around ¥5/hr or is free.
-But the best deal is to tote a laptop – cities such as Beijing, Shanghai, Xi’an, Chengdu and Hong Kong have cafés with free wi-fi, and many hotels and even youth hostels have ADSL sockets in their rooms.
+But the best deal is to tote a laptop, tablet or phone – major cities have cafés with free wi-fi, while almost all youth hostels and major hotels have it too (though the latter may charge you through the nose); hotels also often feature ADSL sockets in their rooms.